Muslim philanthropy and the environment

 Under the supervision of Shariq Siddiqui, an assistant professor at the IUPUI Lilly Family School of Philanthropy and the director of the Muslim Philanthropy Initiative, research associate Sitashma Thapa is leading a qualitative and quantitative study on environmental resilience and sustainability from an Islamic philanthropy lens.

-Though the project will initially focus on US philanthropic activity, a second phase aims to encompass charitable giving globally.
-As part of this work, Thapa will lead roundtable discussions with religious leaders abroad on the topic of climate change and its relevance to Muslim philanthropy.
+Though the project’s initial focus is on U.S. philanthropic activity, a second phase aims to encompass charitable giving globally.
+As part of this work, Thapa will lead roundtable discussions with religious leaders abroad, potentially in Indonesia, Bangladesh, or Turkey on the topic of climate change and its relevance to Muslim philanthropy.

 The Path Forward